vmx17/XAMLCpp2CsProjection/README.md

 ## Motivation

 Get performance with C++ and productivity with C#!
-Yeah, it's a Microsoft recommended way, but hard.
+Yeah, it's a Microsoft recommended way, but hard way especially for enterprise application.

 I intended to make modern desktop application in C# but use DirectX in C++.